hekailiang/squirrel/README.md

     ```
     Those method conventions listed above also provided **AOP-like** functionalities, which provided build-in flexible extension capability for squirrel state machine at any granularity.
     For more information, please refer to test case "*org.squirrelframework.foundation.fsm.ExtensionMethodCallTest*".
-    Since 0.3.1, there is another way to define these extension methods which is through fluent API (thanks suggestion from [vittali](https://github.com/vittali)), e.g.
+    Since 0.3.1, there is another way to define these AOP-like extension methods which is through fluent API (thanks suggestion from [vittali](https://github.com/vittali)), e.g.
     ```java
     // since 0.3.1
-    builder.transit().fromAny().to("C").on("ToC").callMethod("fromAnyToC");
+    // the same effect as add method transitFromAnyToCOnToC in your state machine builder.transit().fromAny().to("C").on("ToC").callMethod("fromAnyToC");
-    builder.transit().from("B").toAny().on("ToC").callMethod("fromBToAny");
+    // the same effect as add method transitFromBToAnyOnToC in your state machine builder.transit().from("B").toAny().on("ToC").callMethod("fromBToAny");
-   	builder.transit().from("B").toAny().onAny().callMethod("fromBToAny");
+    // the same effect as add method transitFromBToAny in your state machine builder.transit().from("B").toAny().onAny().callMethod("fromBToAny");
     ```
     Or through declarative annotation, e.g.